 In Philip Norman's book “Shout!,” Margo Stevens relates: "A few of us were there.
 We had the feeling something was going to happen.
 Paul didn't take the Mini (Cooper) inside the way he usually did – he parked it on the road and he and Linda walked right past us.
 They went inside and we stood there, watching different lights in the house go on and off.
 In the end, the light went on in the Mad Room, at the top of the house, where he kept all his music stuff and his toys.
 Paul opened the window and called out to us, 'Are you still down there?'
 'Yes,' we said.
 He must have been really happy that night.
 He sat on the windowsill with his acoustic guitar and sang 'Blackbird' to us, standing down there in the dark."

-Paul also performed "Blackbird" at the Coachella Valley Music And Arts Festival on April 17th, 2009, explaining before playing the song about its inspiration being the civil rights movement of the 1960's and commenting, "It's so great to realize so many civil rights issues have been overcome."
+Paul also performed "Blackbird" during the "Golden Jubilee of Queen Elizabeth II" on June 3rd, 2002 in London with the Queen herself in the audience, this event called "Party At The Palace."
+He then played the song at the Coachella Valley (California) Music And Arts Festival on April 17th, 2009, explaining before playing the song about its inspiration being the civil rights movement of the 1960's and commenting, "It's so great to realize so many civil rights issues have been overcome."

 In comparison to the production complexity of the "Sgt.
 Pepper" album, along with their other 1967 output, such a simple arrangement of Paul singing with his acoustic guitar alone seems lazy or, at best, a demo version of what would become something elaborate later.
 With "Blackbird," this wasn't a demo - it was the finished product.
 Did their fans feel gypped?

 Other than Alistair Taylor's opinion noted above, nobody seemed to mind at all.
-In fact, the overall consensus was that the song had a refreshing simpleness inciting a feeling of being outdoors on a beautiful summer afternoon.
+In fact, the overall consensus was that the song had a refreshing simplicity inciting a feeling of being outdoors on a beautiful summer afternoon.
 For many, it typifies the feel of the entire “White Album,” case in point being an episode of the television drama “ER” that depicts the plight of a woman giving birth who insists on having the song “Blackbird” sung to her to calm her down during delivery.
-The hopeful message of the lyrics have proved to be influential as well, a more noteworthy example being the Grammy Award-winning #1 hit “Broken Wings” by the 80's band Mr. Mister.
+The hopeful message of the lyrics has proven to be influential as well, a more noteworthy example being the Grammy Award-winning #1 hit “Broken Wings” by the '80s band Mr. Mister.